Wye Source Gully Trail

 Explore

 The off piste 'Wye Source Gully Trail' is exactly that off piste through the Wye gully or cwm to the top where the actual source of the Wye resides sleepily as hikers pass by overhead.
 Beware this day out is not for those who enjoy manicured paths.
-If however you enjoy fast running water and cascades, deep gullies and your views to open up after a scramble and a bog bash then this will see you smiling like a Cheshire cat.
+If however you enjoy fast running water and cascades, deep gullies and your views to open up after a spot of bog battling then this will see you smiling like a Cheshire cat.
 It's a great trail, which will need a good few hours of your time.

 Section 1